An inexact infeasible arc-search interior-point method for linear optimization problems: The proposed method

-Several approaches can be considered for solving the Newton system~\eqref{first_derivative_perturbed}, such as the full Newton system and the Newton equation system (also known as the normal equation system, NES)~\cite{bellavia2004convergence}.
+Several approaches can be considered for solving the Newton system~\eqref{first_derivative_perturbed}, such as the augmented system and the Newton equation system (also known as the normal equation system, NES)~\cite{bellavia2004convergence}.
 The NES formula of \eqref{first_derivative_perturbed} is

 where